ankitects/anki/docs/development.md

   - add git/usr/bin to your System PATH before cygwin/bin folder, mentioned above.
   - run:
-    - git config --global core.autocrlf
-    - make a note of the result (referred to as [yourLineEndingsValue] later in these notes)
-  - if the [yourLineEndingsValue] is not 'input', run (to preserve Anki's Unix line endings):
-    - git config --global core.autocrlf input
-  - run:
     - cargo install ripgrep

 - got to https://github.com/protocolbuffers/protobuf/releases